zentio/custom-integration-rest-example/README.md

 ### Run script ###

-You can run this service script by using php's built-in webserver with the below command.
+You can start this rest service script by using php's built-in webserver with the below command.
 But you'll probably want to use something like Apache2 or nginx in production.

 ```
 #!bash